-• For naming restrictions, refer to the following.

-□ "■ Registering Symbol Variables" (page 29-19)
+- For naming restrictions, refer to the following. - " Registering Symbol Variables" (page 28-20)

-Index: Only when specifying the array, Input sequential values for the array size starting from 0.
+Index: When specifying the array, use sequential values starting from zero as the index.

 - When the symbol variable is a Bit-Address or Word-Address type, it is not used. - For details on arrays and array sizes, refer to the following.